yifattih/rmr-projection-api/workflows_pipeline_test_trigger_file.md

 There was an error in tf api module; wrong var referencing I implemented a fix to previous bug in infra repo; split invoker block

+The splitting fixed the error
+Now I included the service account argument to the public invoker block That was incorrect
+I fixed the error and added the service account to the private invoker block